FactoryXCode/MfPack/MfPack/Samples/MfSimpleCaptureToFile/readme.txt

  - Requires Windows 7 or later.
  - Minimum supported MfPack version: 3.0.0

-This example shows, how you have to implement capturing within a session.
+Demonstrates how to capture video from camera to a file within a session.

 Project: Media Foundation - MFPack - Samples
 Project location: http://sourceforge.net/projects/MFPack